Gruntfuggly/global-config/README.md

 *Note: For symlinks to work correctly under Windows 10 (and possible other Windows versions) you will need to run Code in **Developer Mode***.

+`global-config.hardLinks`

+This is an array of files which should be hard linked instead of copied.

 ## Output

 When the **Copy Global Config** is run, an output channel is created in the Output View.
 If the extension doesn't seem to be doing what you expect, please check the contents of the output channel.